Frequently Asked Questions

 Q: How can I get an IVR set up:

 A: As we are not a managed solution, we are unable to configure your device with IVR setup.
 However, we do offer professional recording services that will provide you with quality voice recording files intended to be upload to your IVR purposes.

 Q: Why do I have to pay $35 to get an account?

 A: Vitelity operates as a pre-paid service.
 The $35 is not a setup fee, but a deposit that funds your pre-paid account and is yours to use to begin purchasing products and using Vitelity services.

 A: As part of being a US telecommunications provider, we are required by the FCC to collect and pay into the Universal Service Fund.
-The current VoIP USF rate is 9.4%.
-Each payment will reflect an 9.4% deduction made from your balance.
+The USF rate is set quarterly by the FCC.
 Your billing statement will show all USF charges itemized for each month.

 All voice resellers and providers have the option of collecting and paying into the USF fund directly.

 A: USF stands for Universal Service Fund.
 This is a fee mandated by the FCC for all telecom providers to contribute to enhancing services throughout the US.
 The FCC rates vary between 16-18%.
 The fee is removed from all deposits and the remaining funds are yours to use for products and services.